K. R. Gouri Amma: Split in the Party

 In 1964, ideological differences over a split between the Soviets and the Chinese communists and over the response to the 1962 India-China war prompted a large faction of party members to break with the Communist Party of India and form the Communist Party of India Marxist.
 After the split of 1964, K. R. Gouri joined the newly formed Communist Party of India Marxist.

 With the Communist Party of India Marxist

 In 1967 assembly elections resulted in the formation of the Communist Party of India Marxist-led United Front government in Kerala (Second Namboodiripad ministry).
 K. R. Gouri, a member from Aroor, was chosen as Minister for Revenue, Social Welfare and Law.
 She served from March 1967 to November 1969.

 From 25 January 1980 till 20 October 1981 K. R. Gouri served as Minister for Agriculture, Social Welfare, Industries, Vigilance and Justice Administration in the first E. K. Nayanar ministry.

 1987 assembly elections

 The Left Democratic Front projected K. R. Gouri as the Chief Minister designate in the 1987 election assembly campaign.
-But once the allliance emerged victorious, the party chose veteran leader E. K. Nayanar instead.
+But once the alliance emerged victorious, the party chose veteran leader E. K. Nayanar instead.

 In the Second E. K. Nayanar ministry (1987–1991), K. R. Gouri served as Minister for Industries and Social Welfare, Vigilance and Administration of Justice.